neo4j/cypher-builder/DEVELOPING.md

 -   `yarn link -p [path-to-local-cypher-builder]

-To unlink, in the graphql project:
+To unlink, in the project using cypher-builder:

 -   `yarn unlink @neo4j/cypher-builder`